swetha1510/Circulate-the-values-of-N-variables/README.md

 ## Result:

-The circulaion of the values are executed successfully
+The circulation of the values are executed successfully